querqy/querqy/README.md

 Wildcard matching can be used for all rule types.
 There are some restrictions in the current wildcard implementation, which might be removed in the future:

-  - Synonyms are the only rules type that can pick up the '$1' placeholder.
+  - Synonyms and boostings (UP/DOWN) are the only rule types that can pick up the '$1' placeholder.
   - The wildcard can only occur at the very end of the input matching.
   - It cannot be combined with the right-hand input boundary marker (...").

 #### SYNONYM rules